 Yukiko Oba is a pianist who has performed extensively as an accompanist for recitals, choruses, masterclasses and composers’ projects.
 Ms. Oba is a graduate of Kunitachi College of Music in Tokyo.
 She has been a member of the accompanying staff at Boston Conservatory at Berklee since 1996 and has performed with many acclaimed Boston area singers.

-Join us for this entertaining event on Sunday, April 2 at 3 pm in the Robbins Library Reading Room.
+Join us for this entertaining event on Sunday, April 2 at 2:30 pm in the Robbins Library Reading Room.
+Please note early start time.
 Seating is limited and on a first-come, first-served basis, so be sure to come early!
 The event is free and open to all.